 Benzodiazepines have also been known to cause what’s called paradoxical reactions, which include:

 Though paradoxical reactions are rare, they can be dangerous.

-Medication for anxiety can be a valuable part of an anxiety treatment, but it’s not right for everyone.
-Before you decide whether or not to make anti-anxiety medication a part of your treatment plan, educate yourself about the different medications, their side effects, and their safety risks.
+Medication for anxiety can be a valuable part of anxiety treatment, but it’s not right for everyone.
+Before you decide whether or not to take anti-anxiety medication a part of your treatment plan, educate yourself about the different medications, their side effects, and their safety risks.